thycotic/dsv-docs/product/authent-azure-aws/index.md

 }
 ```

-Add the role *aws-dev:test-role* to the **Default Admin Policy** in your vault config to grant the new role admin access.
+Add the Role *aws-dev:test-role* to the **Default Admin Policy** in your vault config to grant the new Role admin access.

 ```yaml
 permissionDocument: